 Every good work bench should have some needle nose pliers somewhere.
 These will help with the small parts, and also help to push in things where you can’t reach.
 Get a pair that is made of quality steel.

 Many of these tools and equipment you might already have, and a set of screwdrivers is one of them.
 You may not need them as much as the other tools, but they do come in handy for installing different grips and for using small pry bars in certain situations.

 No AR-15 tool kit is complete without some Allen wrenches, and they are good for a number of different applications.
 Things like adjusting or installing sights, trigger groups, a gas block, or even different attachments.

 Once you have assembled all the proper gear and equipment, you should have no problems getting started on building your own AR-15.
-Having the right tools is crucial to building a quality product, so make sure you have everything you need!
+Having the right tools and equipment is crucial to building a quality product, so make sure you have everything you need!